With ‘Dear Angelica,’ Oculus finds a story worthy of the VR medium

 “The hardest thing is that we were building the tool while we were telling the story,” Unseld told me.
 “So it was a massive leap of faith that this was going to work in the end and that people were going to get the story.”

-Through the course of development, the technical team created tools for Art Director Wesley Allsbrook to paint frame-by-frame the dreams and memories of Angelica.
+Through the course of development, the technical team created tools for Art Director Wesley Allsbrook to paint frame-by-frame the dreams and memories of Angelica’s daughter.
 These tools turned into Quill, a creative tool that Rift/Touch owners can actually download and use themselves to craft stories of their own.

-Dear Angelica is perhaps the most important film to emerge from Story Studio, largely because of its reach.
+Dear Angelica is perhaps the most important film to emerge from Story Studio, largely because of its available reach.
 Whereas past films were showcased at festivals and events, this is the first project to launch from Story Studio after the consumer release of the Oculus Rift headset.
 Later today, owners of the systems will be able to download the film and watch it at home, receiving the exact same immersive experience as festival goers in Park City, Utah.

-For the budding virtual reality industry Sundance is about more than discovery, it’s about validation.
+For the budding virtual reality industry, Sundance is about more than discovery, it’s about validation.

 “It’s interesting, Sundance is the weird marker of how far we’ve come and what the different discussions are now than what they were a year ago,” Unseld said.

 This year marks the first year that the festival is hosting a dedicated “VR palace” within its New Frontiers program.
 It also marks the first year that the festival has made an important stipulation for VR filmmakers showcasing there: all VR titles shown at Sundance must be world premieres.
-These evolutions signify not only the breadth of content being built by various filmmakers but the quality that is starting to arise from a medium that is attracting the attention of just about every major Hollywood studio and indie filmmaker working today.
+These evolutions signify not only the breadth of content being built by various filmmakers but the level of quality that is starting to arise from a medium that is attracting the attention of just about every creative in the industry.

-In the film, Angelica is eventually able to reconcile the loss of her mother through the comfort of the distinct memories (real and imagined) that fill her life with her influence.
+In the film, Angelica’s daughter is eventually able to reconcile the loss of her mother through the comfort of the distinct memories (real and imagined) that fill her life with her mom’s influence.

 Dear Angelica is a film that feels alternatingly sparse and alienating and buoyant and boundless, but ultimately the story that’s told is one that seeks to show us just as much about our own realities as it does about the ones we manufacture to fill emptiness, something VR, for better or worse, seems more capable of than most.